-Back when I was in high school in Brazil, I wanted to become an actress.
+Long time ago, when I was still in high school, I thought I wanted to be an actor - or something related to arts, actually!
 I had taken part in theatre in high school and really enjoyed it, but my mom wasn’t to keen on the idea.
-She told me that I wasn’t going to make any money as an actress (moms… rolling eyes here!!), so there I was back to square one, contemplating what I should do with my life.
+She told me that I wasn’t going to make any money as an actress or a dancer or anything that wasn't a "true profession" (her words, not mine).

 My first job as a Chemist

-I interned at a company named Henkel and got a job there straight out of university.
+I was an intern in a company named Henkel and got the job after my internship ended.
 I worked in the technical customer service department where I would work with clients and their products.
-I would check to see if their products were doing okay and if I noticed any discrepancies I would take them back to the lab and run some tests.
-The chemist working would also take a look at the products.
+I would check to see if their products were doing okay, and if I noticed any discrepancies I would take them back to the lab and run some tests.
 I liked my job, but I didn’t love it.

 Living a corporate life

 I especially didn’t like working in a corporate environment.
-Although I received many amazing benefits like my own car, my gas paid, and my very own iPhone working as a corporate chemist wasn’t my dream job.
-After Henkel, I worked at Styron (now known as Trinseo) as a developer and technical analyst.
+Although I've had a few amazing benefits working as corporate chemist, that wasn’t my dream job.
+After Henkel, I worked at Styron as a developer and technical analyst.
 I worked with latex, developed products in the lab, and worked with clients.
-I learned many life lessons working as a chemist, but it was difficult at times.

 During these almost 5 years working in